CLI Reference

 Highlight a single element by accessibility identifier |

-haptix screenshot --annotated --output ui.png # annotated PNG
+haptix tool screenshot --annotated --output ui.png # annotated PNG

-haptix screenshot --highlight "submitBtn" # highlight one element
+haptix tool screenshot --highlight "submitBtn" # highlight one element

 Get the accessibility tree.